CleverCloud/documentation/content/doc/administrate/activity.md

 - **Commit ID**: on which commit the activity happened
 - **Redeploy this commit**: the option to redeploy a previous commit (useful to quickly roll-back if needed)

-## Re-deployments triggered by the monitoring
+## Re-deployments triggered by Clever Cloud

 If the monitoring triggers a re-deployment, you'll see no author and the message explaining the reason, like `Monitoring/Unreachable`.
 The messages you might get are the following: